Military Cross: History

 The award was created on 28 December 1914 for commissioned officers of the substantive rank of captain or below and for warrant officers.
 The first 98 awards were gazetted on 1 January 1915, to 71 officers, and 27 warrant officers.
-Although posthumous recommendations for the Military Cross were unavailable until 1979, the first awards included seven posthumous awards, with the word 'deceased' after the name of the recipient, from recommendations that had been raised before the recipients died of wounds or lost their lives from other causes.
+Although posthumous recommendations for the Military Cross were unavailable until 1979, the first awards included seven posthumous awards, with the word 'deceased' after the name of the recipient, from recommendations that had been raised before the recipients died of wounds or died from other causes.

 Awards are announced in The London Gazette, apart from most honorary awards to allied forces in keeping with the usual practice not to gazette awards to foreigners.

 From August 1916, recipients of the Cross were entitled to use the post-nominal letters MC, and bars could be awarded for further acts of gallantry meriting the award, with a silver rosette worn on the ribbon when worn alone to denote the award of each bar.

 From September 1916, members of the Royal Naval Division, who served alongside the Army on the Western Front, were made eligible for military decorations, including the Military Cross, for the war's duration.
 Naval officers serving with the division received 140 MCs and eight second award bars.

 In June 1917, eligibility was extended to temporary majors, not above the substantive rank of captain.
 Substantive majors were made eligible in 1953.

 In 1931, the award was extended to equivalent ranks in the Royal Air Force for actions on the ground.

 After the Second World War, most Commonwealth countries created their own honours system and no longer recommended British awards.
 The last Military Cross awards for the Canadian Army were for Korea.
 The last four Australian Army Military Cross awards were promulgated in The London Gazette on 1 September 1972 for Vietnam as was the last New Zealand Army Military Cross award, which was promulgated on 25 September 1970.
 Canada, Australia and New Zealand have now created their own gallantry awards under their own honours systems.

 Since the 1993 review of the honours system, as part of the drive to remove distinctions of rank in awards for bravery the Military Medal, formerly the third-level decoration for other ranks, was discontinued.
 The MC is now the third-level award for all ranks of the British Armed Forces for "exemplary gallantry" on land, not to the standard required to receive the Victoria Cross (for "the most conspicuous bravery") or the Conspicuous Gallantry Cross.